 When Fall hits, it’s time to start baking…with apples!
 But then the question gets raised, what are the best apples for baking?
 Well that’s what we are answering today in this post!
 Learn what varieties are the best apples to use and which kind of desserts they are best used for.

-And if you ever made a pie and had your filling turn to mush.
-Then you know that not all apples are created equal.
+And if you ever made an apple pie and had your filling turn to mush.
+Then you know that not all apples are created equal!

 These are available in early Fall, and are one of the sweetest apples around.
 They are juicy, crisp these won’t break down much when you bake with them.
 They are as the name suggests – sweet and crisp.
 Honeycrisp are also very easily available as well.
 And they hold up well when baking, so I love using this variety in all my apple recipes.
 Especially pies!